YALCINCAN/NET6_Vue3Typescript_TaskManagementAPP/readme.md

 For api, you must edit the appsettings.json file before typing these commands.
 I used postgresql as database

-Docker added you can start project with docker, first you must look docker compose yaml file email settings vs and write
+Docker support added you can start project with docker, first you must look docker compose yaml file and write

 ```sh
 docker compose -f "docker-compose.yml" up -d --build